 These are great for stacking and making tiers.
 Tiered cakes are for family celebrations and weddings.
 These also can be found in craft/cake stores and even online.
 If you’re looking at starting on a small scale but fancy a go at tiering a cake then get a couple of tins that are slightly bigger than each other and learn to stack.

 Tiered cakes require dowels which are inserted into the cake to help hold the structure together.
-If you are stacking the two smaller tiers, then ensure you use a denser cake that will keep the structure without the need for additional dowels.
-Madeira and Pound Cake and great for stacking and carving.
+If you are stacking the two smaller tiers, then ensure you use a denser cake that will keep the structure without the need for additional dowels — Madeira and Pound Cake are great for stacking and carving.

 By having a selection of tins at you disposable you’ll be whipping up all sorts of treats in no time, however, please don’t get carried away and buy everything at once otherwise you’ll end up overwhelming yourself and may not even get started.